Oban: Sport

 Oban's proximity to the mountains and the sea means that a wide array of sports are available to visitors and locals, from scuba-diving to coasteering to sailing to mountain biking to winter mountaineering.
 Other activities of note in the town are:

 The local amateur football team is Oban Saints with a small stadium situated in Mossfield.
 However, shinty is a more popular game locally, with two major teams, Oban Camanachd and Oban Celtic, in the town.
 The Oban Times runs a "Spot the Shinty Ball" competition each week.
 Oban Cricket Club was formed in 2003 and plays in nearby Taynuilt.
 Oban Lorne Rugby Football Club turned 50 years old in 2012, and competes in the RBS West region.
 The Highlanders were a World Wrestling Entertainment wrestling tag-team originally from Oban.
 Glencruitten Golf course was designed by professional golfer James Braid in the early 1900s, and offers a challenging 18 holes across difficult terrain.

 The West Highland Tennis Championships are held annually in July and attract some of Scotland's best players to the town.
 Past champions include Colin Fleming and Judy Murray.

 Oban also has a thriving martial arts scene, with karate, kick boxing, mixed martial arts, and boxing all available.

 Watersports are an obvious activity in a seaport, and sailing is very popular.
-West Highland Week brings sailors from around the world to the town every year.
+West Highland Week is a major attraction for sailors worldwide, bringing visitors to Oban each year and contributing to the popularity of Oban Marina.
 A raft race regularly takes place in the bay which offers a chance for locals to win prizes and trophies.
 Scuba diving is also readily available.
 The wreck diving is spectacular, with the Sound of Mull offering some truly world-class dive sites.
 Although weather and visibility can be variable, the local geography means that a dive somewhere can always be achieved.